-The three resident virgers are DBS-checked in line with Cathedral policy and attend Diocesan Safeguarding training.
+The three resident Virgers are DBS-checked in line with Cathedral policy and attend Diocesan Safeguarding training.

-The other virgers are always supervised and not normally left alone with children or vulnerable adults.
+The other Virgers are always supervised and not normally left alone with children or vulnerable adults.
 Choristers are supervised by their chaperones.

-In emergency situations, Virgers will "troubleshoot".
+In emergency situations, Virgers need to be able to "troubleshoot".